apache/incubator-devlake-website/docs/UserManuals/ConfigUI/GitHub.md

 The deployment and production regex is always applied to the records in the cicd_tasks table.

-By the above two fields, DevLake can identify a production deployment among massive CI jobs.

 You can also select "Not using Jobs in GitHub Action as Deployments" if you're not using GitHub action to conduct deployments.

 #### Code Review